Teenlife

 5. Make a difference.

-By volunteering, you have the chance to make a difference in your community that will benefit people you care about.
-The generosity with your time that you give will provide valuable services, and allow for extra resources to be directed towards other projects.
-If you take a moment to think about why volunteer work looks good on your high school resume, you’ll realize that engaging community service says a lot about you as a citizen.
-Volunteer work isn’t just about how it looks on paper, but more about what you can give and gain from this experience.
+Volunteering can make a difference in your community and benefit the people you care about.
+The generosity with the time that you give will provide valuable services and allow for extra resources to be directed toward other projects.
+If you take a moment to think about why volunteer work looks good on your high school resume, you’ll realize that engaging in community service says a lot about you as a citizen.
+Volunteer work isn’t just about how it looks on paper but more about what you can give and gain from this experience.

 Sign up for Free Tips and Guides direct to Your Inbox